iva2k/pi-base/pi_base/README.md

 ### Upload the App to RPI

-Boot RPi with the created Mini-SD Card or the M2 SSD.
+Boot RPi with the created Micro-SD Card or the M2 SSD.

 Run `pi_base/upload.sh` script from host computer (run `pi_base/upload.cmd` script on Windows without bash.
 Note: `upload.cmd` is not maintained and lacks some latest features of `pi_base/upload.sh`).